 Medical research shows that female athletes have higher incidences of ACL tears, likely because of differences in muscular strength and physical conditioning.

 An ACL tear can lead to a wide variety of signs and symptoms, none of which should be ignored or overlooked.
-You should schedule an ACL evaluation at the office of Dr. Terrence Anderson if you notice:
+You should schedule an ACL evaluation at the office if you notice:

-Dr. Anderson offers on-site imaging, so he can often get to the root of your ACL injury on the spot and talk with you about treatment options.
+The doctors offer on-site imaging, so they can often get to the root of your ACL injury on the spot and talk with you about treatment options.

-Your ACL tear treatment plan from the office of Dr. Terrence Anderson may begin with conservative therapies if you have a minor or non-complex injury.
-Although a torn ACL won’t heal without surgery, conservative treatments are beneficial if you’re older or aren’t very active.
-Dr. Anderson could recommend:
+Your ACL tear treatment plan from the office may begin with conservative therapies if you have a minor or non-complex injury.
+Although a torn ACL won’t heal without surgery, conservative treatments are beneficial if you’re older or aren’t very active. the doctors could recommend:

-But if you’re an athlete or have a severe ACL tear, Dr. Anderson is likely going to recommend surgery, which is typically performed arthroscopically.
+But if you’re an athlete or have a severe ACL tear, the Doctors are likely going to recommend surgery, which is typically performed arthroscopically.
 ACL surgery involves strategically rebuilding your ligament by grafting tissues from other areas of your body, like your patellar tendon, also located in your knee.

 Once tissue grafts are in place, they serve as scaffolding in which new ACL tissue can grow and develop.
 Over time, and after months of dedication to physical therapy, your torn ACL continues to heal.
 Dr. Anderson finds that most ACL repair surgeries can allow you to get back to all of your regular activities, including sports and exercise, in as little as six to eight months.

-You can expect effective options for ACL tear management at the practice of Dr. Terrence Anderson.
+You can expect effective options for ACL tear management at the practice.
 Find out more by booking an ACL evaluation online or over the phone today.